top of page

 New York, NY 10024

-Founded in 2017 with their first concert titled #NoBan in response to the first Trump Administration’s xenophobic immigration policies, PROTESTRA has gone on to explore a variety of societal issues and use music to advocate for equality and human rights.
-They will once again convene to take a stand against this new administration’s revival of anti-immigrant sentiment and attacks on individual liberties, with the hope of inspiring audiences to hold elected officials accountable for their actions.
+Founded in 2017 with their first concert, #NoBan, a response to the first Trump Administration’s xenophobic immigration policies, PROTESTRA has gone on to explore a variety of societal issues and use music to advocate for equality and human rights.
+Once again, we convened to take a stand against this administration’s revival of anti-immigrant sentiment and attacks on individual liberties, with the hope of inspiring audiences to hold elected officials accountable for their actions.

 Program